alcover/buffet/README.md

 # Buffet

 *All-inclusive Buffer for C*

+#### Caveat
+Still experimental :
-(Experiment - not yet stable or optimized)
+- not stable or feature-complete
+- not unit-tested for *all* bounds, paths and corner-cases
+- not optimized
+- not thread-safe

 :orange_book: [API](#API)